Push poll: Types and their effects

 The mildest forms of push polling are designed merely to remind voters of a particular issue.
 For instance, a push poll might ask respondents to rank candidates based on their support of an issue in order to get voters thinking about that issue.

-Many push polls are negative attacks on other candidates.
-These attacks often contain suggestions not stated as facts.
-They ask questions such as "If you knew that Candidate Smith was being investigated for corruption, would you be more likely to vote for him, or less likely?"
-The question does not state that any investigation has taken place, so it is not a lie, but it puts in the respondent's mind the idea that Candidate Smith may be corrupt.
+Many push polls are negative attacks on candidates.
+These often contain suggestions not stated as facts.
+They ask questions such as "If you knew that Candidate Smith was being investigated for corruption, would you be more likely to vote for him or less likely?"
+The question does not say that any investigation has taken place, so it is not a lie, but it puts in the respondent's mind the idea that Candidate Smith may be corrupt.

 True push polls tend to be very short, with only a handful of questions, to maximise the number of calls that can be made.
 Any data obtained (if used at all) is secondary in importance to the resulting negative effect on the targeted candidate.
 Legitimate polls are often used by candidates to test potential messages.
 They frequently ask about either positive and negative statements about any or all major candidates in an election and always include demographic questions.

-The main advantage of push polls is that they are an effective way of maligning an opponent ("pushing" voters toward a predetermined point of view) while avoiding direct responsibility for the distorted or false information suggested (but not directly alleged) in the push poll.
-They are risky for this same reason: if credible evidence emerges that the polls were directly ordered by a campaign or candidate, it could do serious damage to that campaign.
+Push polls' main advantage is that they are an effective way to malign an opponent ("pushing" voters toward a predetermined point of view) while avoiding direct responsibility for the distorted or false information suggested (but not directly alleged) in the push poll.
+They are risky for the same reason: if credible evidence emerges that the polls were directly ordered by a campaign or candidate, it could do serious damage to that campaign.
 Push polls are also relatively expensive, having a far higher cost per voter than radio or television commercials.
 Consequently, push polls are most used in elections with fewer voters, such as party primaries, or in close elections where a relatively small change in votes can make the difference between victory or defeat.

 Examples

 Australia

 In March 2011, The Daily Telegraph reported that the Australian Labor Party was referred to the New South Wales Electoral Commission after it was alleged to have used "push polling" in Newcastle to discredit independent candidate John Stuart Tate.
-Labor Party officials employed a market research firm to conduct the polling, telling voters that Tate was the Labor mayor of Newcastle, when in fact he was not.
+Labor Party officials employed a market research firm to conduct the polling, telling voters that Tate was the Labor mayor of Newcastle when in fact he was not.
 It has been suggested that Labor was worried its brand was so damaged in one of its traditional seats that it branded the popular independent as one of its own to discredit him.
-Labor polling firm Fieldworks Market Research admitted to the Telegraph reporter that the script used when calling voters branded Tate a "Labor" candidate, but said the script was provided by the Labor Party.
-It is not known, at least in public, whether the Electoral Commission responded to this referral.
+Labor polling firm Fieldworks Market Research admitted to the Telegraph that the script used when calling voters branded Tate a "Labor" candidate, but said the Labor Party provided the script.
+It is not publicly known whether the Electoral Commission responded to this referral.